sybilhoangRG/support.balsamiq.com/content/desktop/troubleshooting.md

 ## 3\.
 Contact Us

 Get a human!
 Answering your questions is part of everyone's job here at Balsamiq.
 Email [**support@balsamiq.com**](mailto:support@balsamiq.com) or find more ways to [contact us here](https://balsamiq.com/company/#contact).

-### Send Us Your Log Files

-If you uncover something we haven't seen before or something especially tricky we might ask you to send us your log file.
-If so, here are the steps you should follow:

-1. Open your Local Store folder by opening the "About"  dialog and clicking on the "Open Local Store Folder" link ([see pictures here](/desktop/localstore/))
-2. Quit the application - _**but don't restart it**_
-3. Email us the file called "BalsamiqMockups3.log"